fourteenfish/IntegrationExamples/README.md

 You can use **demo** as the `integrationid` for testing, but before too long you should [contact us](https://www.fourteenfish.com/contact) and we will set you up with your own `integrationid`.
 At the same time we can do things like customise the text on the login widget for you as needed.

-The iframe widget uses **postMessage()** to enable it to communicate its desired height to the parent page.
-This avoids scrollbars on the iframe and improves usability and oerall appearance.
-The code for handling this is in all of the demo pages and is contained in the **scripts/iframeresize.js** file.
+The iframe widget uses **postMessage()** to enable it to communicate with the parent page.
+This includes sending its height, avoiding scrollbars on the iframe and improving usability and oerall appearance.
+The code for handling this is in all of the demo pages and is contained in the **scripts/message.js** file.
 You don't have to implement this, but we recommend it.
+The same script also handles closing the popover once the user has saved their CPD entry.

 ### Optional parameters